kolinger/rd-usb/README.md

     - On Linux `rfcomm` and `hcitool` can be used (both provided by bluez package)
         - Retrieve bluetooth address with `hcitool scan`
         - Bind retrieved address to serial port with `rfcomm bind 0 aa:bb:cc:dd:ee:ff`.
           This step is not persistent.
 Serial port will disappear after reboot.
-Also rd-usb needs to have permissions to use /dev/rfcommX.
+Also, rd-usb needs to have permissions to use /dev/rfcommX.

 Installation